deepin125/HomeBridgeConnect/HomeBridgeConnect/README.md

 other accessories in homekit using my windows computer, however I haven't thought of a use case that I wouldn't just use Siri or my phone to do those things.

 *Compile/Install:*
-Compile code in VS, run application.
-The application will appear in the notification tray.
-Double click the Homebridge Icon to get the setup window.
-Make sure to setup HomeBridge with the prerequisites.
+Compile code in VS using the Publish by right clicking HomeBridgeConnect->Properties->Publish.
+This will create an installer that the app will be installed under.
+I have it pointed C:\temp, so you might want to make a folder there.
+Hit the "Publish Now", and the double click on the app installer package.
+If you ever get sick of the app, it can be uninstalled in the regular windows Remove Add or Remove Programs and Selecting the HomeBridgeConnect.
+Once installed, it will appear in the system tray, just double click the icon and fill in the data.

 *HomeBridge Prerequisites:*